 I decided to make up for this atrocity by helping Cheri reduce the antagonisms from her friend.
 “Okay Sis, the next time she makes you this mad or hits you, just put up one hand between the two of you and make a fist with the other.
 If she gets close enough to touch your first hand, swing out with your fist and hit her right between the eyes.”

 She was at that moment in the final recovery period of one of many events and was now sobbing pitifully.
 But she listened and understood, “okay – [sniff] – I will”.

 This ought to be fun, I thought because Cheri rarely wasted words.
 If she said she would do something – it got done.
 I only had to wait until the next weekend.
-Dad and I were in the garage tinkering with something, when from next door we heard that familiar scream from Cheri, and I knew this time things would go differently.
+Dad and I were in the garage tinkering with something, when we heard that familiar scream from Cheri, and I knew this time things would go differently.
 The scream was much shorter and even went silent for a few seconds but was finally followed by a very different scream.
 Wow, that was not my sister, I thought and smiled.

 Dad and I both looked out towards the street as the offending neighbor gal ran by as fast as she could, screaming with my sister very hot on her heals.
 Dad watched for a few moments as the new and rarely before heard scream got further away.
 He turned to look at me and must have found me grinning because his eyes narrowed and he firmly asked, “What – did you do?”

 I explained.
 He laughed and we went back to whatever we were doing.
-Youngest came home soon afterwards, out of breath but much happier for having defended herself.
+Cheri came home soon afterwards, out of breath but much happier for having defended herself.

 Linda was not this easy to manipulate.
 I pretty much had to trick her into being managed but we were so close in age that often she actually a partner in mischief and at those times, we succeeded or failed as a team.